andrew/ultimate-awesome/README.md

 - [awesomearticles](https://github.com/maoruibin/awesomearticles) - :card_file_box: 收集看到的内容特别棒的技术文章并会配有一段个人短评.
 - [arctic](https://github.com/zc-alexfan/arctic) - [CVPR 2023] Official repository for downloading, processing, visualizing, and training models on the ARCTIC dataset.
 - [Awesome-Gamedev](https://github.com/FronkonGames/Awesome-Gamedev) - A curated collection of resources to game development.
+- [awesome-nuclear](https://github.com/paulromano/awesome-nuclear) - A curated list of open source projects used in nuclear science and engineering.
 - [awesome-jscodeshift](https://github.com/sejoker/awesome-jscodeshift) - A curated list of jscodeshift packages and resources.
 - [Awesome-DEM](https://github.com/DahnJ/Awesome-DEM) - Overview of Digital Elevation Model (DEM) datasets.
 - [awesome-aws-workshops](https://github.com/dgomesbr/awesome-aws-workshops) - (Unofficial) curated list of awesome workshops found around in the internet.
 As we all have been there, finding that workshop that you have just attended shouldn't be hard.
 The idea is to provide an easy central repository, in a collaborative way.
 - [duwjadujwa-starred-this-repo](https://github.com/Explosion-Scratch/duwjadujwa-starred-this-repo) - Star to change the repo title to your username!.
 - [awesome-demos](https://github.com/gradio-app/awesome-demos) - Links and status of cool gradio demos.
 - [Computer-Vision-Video-Lectures](https://github.com/kuzand/Computer-Vision-Video-Lectures) - A curated list of free, high-quality, university-level courses with video lectures related to the field of Computer Vision.
-- [awesome-platform-engineering-tools](https://github.com/seifrajhi/awesome-platform-engineering-tools) - A curated list of Platform Engineering Tools.
 - [awesome](https://github.com/trendmicro-frontend/awesome) - A curated list of awesome frontend development resources.
 - [phoenix-liveview-counter-tutorial](https://github.com/dwyl/phoenix-liveview-counter-tutorial) - 🤯  beginners tutorial building a real time counter in Phoenix 1.7.14 + LiveView 1.0 ⚡️ Learn the fundamentals from first principals so you can make something amazing! 🚀.
-- [awesome-java8](https://github.com/tedyoung/awesome-java8) - Curated list of useful, if not amazing, resources that take advantage of Java 8 and "Modern Java" thinking.
 - [awesome-one-person-games](https://github.com/Yonaba/awesome-one-person-games) - :video_game: A curated list of successul games, made (quite) entirely by a lone gamedev.
 - [awesome-linq](https://github.com/aloisdg/awesome-linq) - A curated collection of awesome LINQ libraries, tools, and more.
 - [Awesome-SGX-Open-Source](https://github.com/Maxul/Awesome-SGX-Open-Source) - A curated list of open-source projects that help exploit Intel SGX technology.
+- [awesome-java8](https://github.com/tedyoung/awesome-java8) - Curated list of useful, if not amazing, resources that take advantage of Java 8 and "Modern Java" thinking.
 - [awesome-python](https://github.com/dylanhogg/awesome-python) - 🐍 Hand-picked awesome Python libraries and frameworks, organised by category.
 - [RGBD-semantic-segmentation](https://github.com/Yangzhangcst/RGBD-semantic-segmentation) - A paper list of RGBD semantic segmentation (processing).
 - [awesome-headless-commerce](https://github.com/notrab/awesome-headless-commerce) - A community curated list of headless commerce APIs, products, and services.
 A heads-up for modern store builders.
-- [awesome-nuclear](https://github.com/paulromano/awesome-nuclear) - A curated list of open source projects used in nuclear science and engineering.
 - [awesome-demoscene](https://github.com/psykon/awesome-demoscene) - A list of demoscene related tools, code and ressources.
 - [awesome-backbone](https://github.com/sadcitizen/awesome-backbone) - A list of resources for backbone.js.
 - [awesome-low-code](https://github.com/zenitysec/awesome-low-code) - Awesome Low Code platforms, vendors, tools and resources.